 - An official high school transcript if requested

-- Your SAT/ACT scores if requested
+- Your SAT/ACT scores, if requested.

 - An essay of usually between 250-500 words

-- An activities or work resume
+- Activities or work resume